The Church of England

 a pension fund that helps tackle the climate crisis

-The Church of England has one of the biggest pension funds in the UK (around £2.8 billion).
+The Church of England looks after around £2.8 billion.
 Together with the Climate 100 investor group, it successfully pushed Shell to link executive pay directly with carbon reduction targets.

 In 2020, it went even further by launching its own £600m investment index for members that only includes companies making progress on the Paris Climate Agreement targets.

 HSBC UK Pension Fund

 In 2017, HSBC became the first investor in the Legal and General Future World Fund.
 This aims to limit exposure to firms that invest in fossil fuels and those that are energy inefficient while increasing investment in those that generate revenue from renewable sources and environmental solutions.

 This represents around £1.85 billion of its £2.6 billion portfolio that is now focused on limiting harm to our planet and finding sustainable solutions for the future.

 UK GOVERNMENT BODY LEADS WAY WITH PENSION FUND

 The Environment Agency Pension Fund (EAPF) is one of the largest local government pension schemes in the UK, managing over £3.5 billion of investments for employees.